casualcore/casual/middleware/example/domain/multiple/medium/medium.md

 bec3b4b3cccd4f3b89faee970518ab7d
 ```

-The message should be enqueued to `queueA1` and then rollbacked and end up in `queueA1.error` pretty much directly
+The message should be enqueued to `queueA1` and then dequeued and rollbacked, hence end up in `queueA1.error` pretty much directly

 ```bash
 host:domainA$ casual-admin queue --list-queues